-Over 5,000 without power as south Louisiana prepares for day two of stormy weather
+South Louisiana wades its way through day two of stormy weather

 Latest Weather Blog

-Over 5,000 without power as south Louisiana prepares for day two of stormy weather
+South Louisiana wades its way through day two of stormy weather

-BATON ROUGE - On Wednesday morning, amid storm-related road closures and a lengthy Flash Flood watch for the region, residents across south Louisiana are preparing for yet another day of rain.
+BATON ROUGE - On Wednesday morning, amid storm-related road closures and a lengthy Flash Flood watch for the region, residents across south Louisiana are wading their way through yet another day of rain.

+Reports of hail near Baton Rouge's Gardere area crept into many a social media timeline around 9 a.m., Wednesday morning.

+Would not be surprised if hail is falling across parts of EBR.
+Let us know what you’re seeing! pic.twitter.com/p0ZmQbY17D— Jake Dalton (@Jake_WX) April 14, 2021

+And as the downpour continues, it looks as though the day is turning out to be little more than a repeat of Tuesday's bad weather.

-Storms brought strong winds and even hail to some parts of the area, Tuesday.
+Storms brought strong winds and hail to some parts of the area, Tuesday.
 Weather experts say Sorrento saw the most rain on Tuesday, with area reports of up to five inches of water from the downpour.

-Wednesday marks the second day of severe weather this week.
-Storms may bring a reappearance of strong winds and hail.
+With Wednesday marking the second day of severe weather this week, earlier forecasts predicted that storms may bring a reappearance of strong winds and hail.

-But flooding is a primary concern, with residents across the WBRZ viewing area still under a Flash Flood watch that will likely remain in effect until Thursday.
+But flooding was touted as a primary concern, with residents across the WBRZ viewing area still under a Flash Flood watch that will likely remain in effect until Thursday.

-As of 6:30 a.m., Wednesday, just over 5,000 are without power across the state, according to a local outage map.
-The majority of outages are in Jefferson Parish and Lafourche Parish.
+As of 6:30 a.m., Wednesday, just over 5,000 were without power across the state, according to a local outage map.
+The majority of outages were in Jefferson Parish and Lafourche Parish.

-In addition to outages, storm debris has closed at least two roads in Livingston Parish.
+In addition to outages, storm debris closed at least two roads in Livingston Parish.

 According to Total Traffic and Weather Network, LA 441 between LA 442 and Hwy 16 are closed as a result of downed trees and power lines.